Here in Bucks County, Pa. it seems like the winter predictions for a cold and snowy one are coming true.

 Not only is it cold, but winter activities like snow shoveling can put a strain on the body.
 Every year, we see patients who’ve “thrown their back out” due to snow shoveling or a slip n’ fall.

-It’s not surprising really, snow shoveling can be difficult and unseen ice is hazardous.
+It’s not surprising really, snow shovelling can be difficult and unseen ice is hazardous.
 One way you can protect your back from such winter hazards is to take precautions.
+Alternatively, leave the snow removal down to the professionals.
+If you wanted, you could get Snow removal by Edmonton Concrete at a really affordable price!

 Protect Your Back from Winter Injuries